abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/clojure-formatting-cljstyle.md

 But there is an alternative: *universal Clojure style formatting*. which is described in the article ["Better Clojure formatting"](https://tonsky.me/blog/clojurefmt/).
-I like the idea because it has a few rules, the same logic to treat different forms (actually, there could be one exception: *imports*) and it is not broke if once you will decide to add some new arbitrary macro.
+I like the idea because it has a few rules, the same logic to treat different forms (actually, there could be one exception: *imports*) and it is not broken if once you will decide to add some new arbitrary macro.
+Also, you don't need to reformat a body of threading macros each time you change it to another one, for instance: `->` to `some->`.
 Here are the rules:

-- format with two space indentation every multi-line list starting with symbol;
+- format with two space indentation for every multi-line list starting with symbol;
 - format regular multi-line other sequences by a first arg.

 Possible exception for ns formatting (because it is too common):